Guánica Beaches – Sun, Surf, Sand & Some Snorkeling

 This is mainly a hanging out beach — there were picnic tables and trash cans.
 It is a narrow beach, but there is a little sand so the kids could play near the shoreline.

 The water was calm, the sand was soft.
 There was a large roped off area for swimming, with life guards on duty.
-There were loads of picnic tables in the shade of trees and under shelters.
-And lots of restrooms, changing areas and showers available.
+There were picnic tables in the shade of trees and under shelters.
+And restrooms (recently only porta-potties), changing areas and showers are not yet available.
 During high season there are chair rentals and a snack bar available.
-As with all balnearios, there is $4 or $5 charge for parking.But it is not be open everyday…usually open Wed- Sun, but not major holidays.
+As with all balnearios, there is $4 or $5 charge for parking.But it is open Wed- Sun, 8:30-5pm but not major holidays.

 There are a few other small beaches along Route 333, but they were not too noteworthy for swimming nor sunbathing.
 There seemed to be more fishing beaches.